t4rcisio/Your-Bussness-App/README.md

 # Your-Bussness-App
-This is a template for you build your personal app for your business
+This is a template for you build a personal app for your business